jacksund/simmate/docs/apps/badelf/quick_start.md

 simmate workflows run input.yaml
 ```

-Alternatively, the BadELF algorithm can be run from the command line without a yaml file:
+Alternatively, the BadELF workflow can be run from the command line without a yaml file:
 ``` bash
 simmate workflows run-quick bad-elf.badelf.badelf --directory /path/to/folder
 ```

-For a complete list of parameters, see our [parameters page](../../parameters)
+If you plan to run many BadELF calculations or need to manipulate the results in post, it may be more convenient to run the workflow using python.
+See the [full guides](../../../../full_guides/workflows/basic_use) for more details.
+For a complete list of parameters and their usage, see our [parameters page](../../../parameters)

 ### (b) from structure

 If you would prefer to have Simmate handle the VASP calculation, workflows are available that will first run the required DFT and then BadELF.

 These workflows are stored in the `Warren Lab` app, which contains our lab's preferred VASP settings.
-Refer to the `Warren Lab` app for more details and to view the available workflows.
+Refer to the [`Warren Lab` app](../../warren_lab) for more details and to view the available workflows.

 --------------------------------------------------------------------------------

 ## Viewing Results

-Running BadELF using a .yaml file or the command line uses Simmate's Workflow system.
+Running BadELF as described above uses Simmate's Workflow system.
 The results of these workflows can be viewed in a couple of ways.

 ### (1) The Database

-When setting up simmate, you should have created a local or cloud database.
+When setting up simmate, you created a local or cloud database.
 Results from any workflow run through simmate will be stored here, allowing for the automation of high-throughput calculations.
-Basic usage of the database can be found in our [docs](../../getting_started/database/quick_start).
-The BadELF results table can be accessed as a pandas dataframe with the following code:
+Basic usage of the database can be found in our [getting started docs](../../../getting_started/database/quick_start).
+The BadELF results table can be accessed through python as a pandas dataframe:

 ``` python
 from simmate.database import connect